Tomas-M/mini-commander/README.md

 purposes, and users are free to use it as they see fit.
 So, the license of Mini Commander is GNU GPL v3.

+Usage:

+    make
+    ./mc

+    # there is no make install
+    # copy ./mc to your path if you like

 Tomas M
 slax.org